-What is the time-frame for creating Second Appeal?
+What is the time-frame for creating RTI Second Appeal?

 A second appeal under The RTI Act 2005 against a choice of an Appellate Authority to information Commission must be made within 90 days from the date on which the choice should are made or from the date a choice was received.
 However, the Information Commission has the discretion to permit appeals after this era has expired if there's sufficient cause for such delay.

-Whom should the Second Appeal be made to?
+Who should the RTI Second Appeal be made to?

 The Central Government and a few State Governments have issued rules about what information must be included in an appeal to Information Commissions.
 However, there's no standard format for filing the second appeal. additionally to basic information about your application and the way it had been processed, your appeal should attach supporting documents, including self-attested copies of the orders/decision notice against which the appeal is being made; and copies of any additional documents you're relying upon which are mentioned in your appeal.